rollerworks/search/Resources/doc/configuration.rst

 Configuration of the RecordFilter is very simple and basic.

-Out of the box you don't need to configure anything start working.
+Out of the box you don't need to configure anything to start working.

 The only thing you properly want to set is the FieldSets and auto generating of classes.